WEHI-Education/CarpentriesSlides/articles/git-novice/slides.md

 The staging area can hold changes from any number of files that you want to commit as a single snapshot.

-1. Add some text to `mars.txt` noting your decision to consider Venus as a base
+1. Add some text to `guacamole.md` noting the rough price of the ingredients.
-2. Create a new file `venus.txt` with your initial thoughts about Venus as a base for you and your friends
+2. Create a new file `groceries.md` with a list of products and their prices for different markets.
 3. Add changes from both files to the staging area, and commit those changes.
 :::